Galaxy rotation curve: Further investigations

 Comparison of rotating disc galaxies in the present day (left) and the distant Universe (right).

 The rotational dynamics of galaxies are well characterized by their position on the Tully–Fisher relation, which shows that for spiral galaxies the rotational velocity is uniquely related to their total luminosity.
 A consistent way to predict the rotational velocity of a spiral galaxy is to measure its bolometric luminosity and then read its rotation rate from its location on the Tully–Fisher diagram.
 Conversely, knowing the rotational velocity of a spiral galaxy gives its luminosity.
 Thus the magnitude of the galaxy rotation is related to the galaxy's visible mass.

 While precise fitting of the bulge, disk, and halo density profiles is a rather complicated process, it is straightforward to model the observables of rotating galaxies through this relationship.
 So, while state-of-the-art cosmological and galaxy formation simulations of dark matter with normal baryonic matter included can be matched to galaxy observations, there is not yet any straightforward explanation as to why the observed scaling relationship exists.
 Additionally, detailed investigations of the rotation curves of low-surface-brightness galaxies (LSB galaxies) in the 1990s and of their position on the Tully–Fisher relation showed that LSB galaxies had to have dark matter haloes that are more extended and less dense than those of galaxies with high surface brightness, and thus surface brightness is related to the halo properties.
 Such dark-matter-dominated dwarf galaxies may hold the key to solving the dwarf galaxy problem of structure formation.

-Very importantly, the analysis of the inner parts of low and high surface brightness galaxies showed that the shape of the rotation curves in the centre of dark-matter dominated systems indicates a profile different from the NFW spatial mass distribution profile.
-This so-called cuspy halo problem is a persistent problem for the standard cold dark matter theory.
-Simulations involving the feedback of stellar energy into the interstellar medium in order to alter the predicted dark matter distribution in the innermost regions of galaxies are frequently invoked in this context.
+The analysis of the inner parts of low and high surface brightness galaxies showed that the shape of the rotation curves in the centre of dark-matter dominated systems indicates a profile different from the Navarro–Frenk–White profile spatial mass distribution profile created by numerical fits to model profiles for dark matter halos.
+This so-called cuspy halo problem is a persistent problem for the standard Lambda-CDM model.
+Models with approximately constant dark matter density in the core of galaxies match observations.

 Halo density profiles

-In order to accommodate a flat rotation curve, a density profile for a galaxy and its environs must be different than one that is centrally concentrated.
+In order to accommodate a flat rotation curve, a density profile for a galaxy and its environs must be different from one that is centrally concentrated.
 Newton's version of Kepler's Third Law implies that the spherically symmetric, radial density profile ρ(r) is: